corset-damien/CSL-light-hardware/README.md

 #### B. Plastic inserts

-You'll need to make three XXmm plastic inserts with XXmm MXX screws to secure the Arduino to the box lid.
+You will need to make three 3.7mm diameter, 3mm deep plastic inserts with 6mm long M3 screws to secure the Arduino to the enclosure lid.
-Then, make four mm plastic inserts with XXmm MXX screws to close the box.
+Then, make 3mm diameter, 3mm deep plastic inserts with 8mm long M3 screws to close the enclosure.

 #### C. Finalization

 Screw the components into the box in this order:
 - Female jack sockets
-- OLED display with Xmm screws and nuts
+- OLED display with 10mm long M2 screws and nuts
 - The two switches
 - The on-off switch
 - The two potentiometers